-COLUMBUS, Ohio — The Greater Columbus Arts Council’s (Arts Council) 2018 Community Arts Partnership (CAP) awards will recognize the community’s important contributions to the arts, including financial support, non-cash contributions, volunteer involvement and board participation.
-Strong partnerships between businesses, community members and the arts stimulate economic growth, promote the city’s revitalization, encourage tourism and enhance Columbus’ cultural image.
+COLUMBUS, Ohio — The Greater Columbus Arts Council’s (Arts Council) 2019 Community Arts Partnership (CAP) awards will recognize the community’s important contributions to the arts, including financial support, non-cash contributions, volunteer involvement and board participation.
+Strong partnerships between businesses, community members and the arts stimulate economic growth, promote the city’s revitalization, encourage tourism and invigorate the cultural fabric of Columbus.

-Nominations are accepted online through Thursday, Sept.
-4 at 5 p.m., and can be submitted through the 2018 Nomination Form.
+Nominations are accepted online through Monday, Sept.
+9 at 5 p.m., and can be submitted online at gcac.org/events/community-arts-partnership-awards.
 They may be submitted by businesses, organizations and individuals; self-nominations are not accepted.

 Nomination categories are: